 Thai Adoption Documents

+These are the Thai adoption documents needed.
+See the adoption checklist on this website.
 There are three sets of documents which will be needed for the adoption process in Thailand.
 Always speak to a lawyer when you are thinking about adopting as the process can become very complicated notwithstanding the fact that it takes about 2 years to complete an adoption in Thailand.